dtroyer-archive/image-recipes/README.md

 image-recipes
 =============

-Recipies for creating VM images
+Kickstart files and scripts for building minimal VM images.